 Suite I-420 / (936) 463-8185

 Catherine Lunde is a Licensed Professional Counseling and a Texas Certified School Counselor.
 She holds a Master of Arts in Counseling degree from the University of Texas at San Antonio and a BBA degree from the University of Texas at Austin.
 She has worked for ExxonMobil, Harvard University, and for The Woodlands High School as a Biology teacher and a Response to Intervention (RtI) specialist.
-She has been married for 21 years and has experienced the challenges and blessings of two 12th grade sons with special needs.
+She has been married for 25 years and has experienced the challenges and blessings of two young adults with special needs.

 Catherine specializes in ADHD, Tourette Syndrome, parenting, anxiety, depression, infertility, grief, and stress management.
 She also provides guidance and assistance to help families learn how to collaborate and work effectively with schools when seeking special education services.